Localization of mRNAs in Cytoplasm:

 The transport proteins act like tracts which in turn bind to motor proteins that are anchored to MTs or Actin filaments.
 The motor proteins can be Dyneins and Myosin II.
 They are directed by bound motor proteins, which use microtubules and actins for the transport in specific direction and specific location.
 Actin filaments alone cannot localize mRNAs to positions; there must be some other factors involved in positioning mRNAs to their respective sites, they are called positional factors or localization factors.

-Differential routes for mRNA localization in yeast and transport of ER to daughter cells:
+Differential routes for mRNA localization in yeast and transport of ER components to daughter cells:

 Once transcribed, in yeast bud-tip one finds localized mRNAs, typified by Ash1 mRNA, may be identified by She2p in the nucleus; thereby marking them as targets for mRNA localization.
 In the cytoplasm, the She2p/mRNA complex associates with She3p and Myo4p forming a heterotrimeric transport complex.
 Subsequently, the transport complex delivers the mRNA cargoes to daughter cells on polarized actin cables.
 The mRNA cargoes are retained at the bud tip by an anchoring complex (AC) that may contain components of the actin cap structure; translational machinery as well as Khd1p.
 Myo4p and She3p deliver a second cargo, ER, to daughter cells. mRNAs such as OXA1 that are found associated with mitochondria are likely to be targeted by a diffusion/entrapment mechanism.